 Below are key drivers of Caterpillar's value that present opportunities for upside or downside to the current Trefis price estimate for Caterpillar:

-Caterpillar’s Energy & Transportation division accounts for nearly 35% of the company's value.
-This division includes the design, manufacture, marketing and sales of engines, turbines and related parts.
+Caterpillar’s Energy & Transportation division accounts for nearly 31% of the company's value.
+This division includes the design, manufacture, marketing, and sales of engines, turbines, and related parts.
 Although Caterpillar's market share is relatively modest, the overall market size for these products is huge.
-This division accounted for about 38% of Caterpillar's Industrial business revenue and 44% of Industrial EBITDA in 2020.
+This division accounted for about 38% of Caterpillar's Industrial business revenue and EBITDA in 2021.

-Caterpillar continues to increase its presence in the emerging markets of China, India and Brazil.
-With the current slowing of China and Brazil economies, the company has witnessed a setback to its top line growth.
-It has been expanding into these markets to expand product sales and set up manufacturing facilities.
-Future economic recovery in these markets presents the company a potential opportunity to drive high top line growth for its shareholders.
+Caterpillar continues to increase its presence in the emerging markets of China, India, and Brazil.
+It has been expanding into these markets for higher product sales and set up manufacturing facilities.
+Future economic recovery in these markets presents the company with a potential opportunity to drive high top-line growth for its shareholders.

 The 2020 oil price war resulted in lower production in the U.S., which, in turn, led to lower dealer inventory levels for Caterpillar.
-Note that roughly half of the company’s total sales are generated from the North America region.
-Moreover, the coronavirus outbreak resulted in reduction of mining activities again impacting Caterpillar's business.
+Note that roughly half of the company’s total sales are generated from the North American region.
+Moreover, the coronavirus outbreak resulted in a reduction in mining activities again impacting Caterpillar's business.
 However, oil prices, in particular, have now surged over 2x in the last year.
-The global economy is now expected to see a rebound with vaccination programs underway for several countries, boding well for Caterpillar's business going forward.
+The global economy is seeing a rebound with vaccination programs underway for several countries, boding well for Caterpillar's business going forward.
 However, high inflation and rising interest rates may result in a slowdown in economic growth beyond the first half of 2022.

 Several developing countries are facing high inflation after a strong rebound in consumer demand in 2021, post-pandemic.
 Central banks often resort to raising interest rates to control inflation, a trend seen in the U.S. over the recent months.
-The Fed raised interest rates last year, which might lead to a reduced spending on housing because the rate hike gets included in the mortgage interest rates.
+The Fed raised interest rates this year, which might lead to reduced spending on housing because the rate hike gets included in the mortgage interest rates.
 The same rate hike might cause a deterioration in overall economic activity too.
-Higher interest rates in turn increase borrowing costs for companies leading to an increase in price of their products.
+Higher interest rates in turn increase borrowing costs for companies leading to an increase in the price of their products.
 This, dampens demand moderating the growth in market size.